-Here’s the deal – no matter how well you investigate a market, its climate, and customer needs, your knowledge will never beat that of a local person.
+Here’s the deal – no matter how well you investigate a market, climate, and customer needs, your knowledge will never beat that of a local person.
 They will successfully break language and cultural barriers, enabling you to compete with the previously-established local startups from your industry.

 While a different time zone is one of the most commonly cited disadvantages of employee distribution, it doesn’t come without its perks.
 Opening remote offices also mean that you can always have a team working as the others are resting.
-For startups that intend to target the global market, 24/7 availability can mean the top and flop difference.
+For startups that intend to target the global market, 24/7 availability can tell the top and flop difference.

 Do not make this decision lightly.
-Yes, the tools and software allow you to establish a remote team literally anywhere, but not all distributed teams produce exceptional results.
+Yes, the tools and software allow you to establish a remote team anywhere, but not all distributed teams produce exceptional results.
 For a startup to thrive, it has to be built by the best possible people.
 Each person has to possess the qualities required for their position, and dependable communication channels need to be set in place for them to work together – as they are expected to.

 How Distributed Teams Can Help Your Startup Scale Even Faster

 - PMI-ACP Exam Prep Workshop and Online Learning